Message from Dean Ozment

-In this final newsletter for the fall semester, we remind you of several end of the semester concerns important to College students.
+In this final newsletter for the fall semester, I remind you of several end of the semester concerns important to College students.

 Spring 2017 Course Selection

 Students should have already met with his or her faculty advisor.
 You'll find helpful information for planning for the spring semester at the College's web site Course Selection & Enrollment for Students - Arts & Sciences, U.Va.
 The SOC is available on SIS.

 Finishing the Semester

 We draw your attention to the faculty policies listed below:

 Final Examinations: Instructors are not authorized to change the announced times of examinations.
 Congestion of a schedule is not a basis for a student's request to change the examination date unless at least three examinations are scheduled within two consecutive days.
 Early exams are not permitted.
 Requests for a change in the examination schedule must be made by Wednesday, November 29.
 Forms for doing so are in 101 Monroe Hall.

 Incompletes: If serious mitigating circumstances prevent you from finishing a course, an instructor may be willing to report an initial temporary grade of IN (incomplete).
 Such a grade, however, automatically becomes an F five days after the end of the examination period unless arrangements have been agreed to in writing among you, your course instructor, and your Association Dean.
 Extension of Time forms for this are available in 101 Monroe Hall.
 All incomplete grades must be completed by Wednesday, January 17.